anand-kamble/data-filtering/VAR_LIST.md

 ### Converting dates
 Converting the dates into pandas timestamp will allow us to work with data more efficiently.
 It is using 64-bit int.
 [Github src](https://github.com/pandas-dev/pandas/blob/main/pandas/_libs/tslibs/timestamps.pyx)
 [Perplexity](https://www.perplexity.ai/search/Python-libraries-to-5Aqe2NnkSYSBNdWMrAIR6Q)

+## Execution

+`python src/main.py`
+To run the program you will need the pandas package installed. `pip install pandas`
+> I have installed the pandas in a conda enviroment so it won't interefer with other packages.